YorickPeterse/ses/README.md

 SES is a very simple and easy to use Gem for sending Emails using the Amazon SES API.
 While there are already quite a few Gems out there for using this API most of them had a dependency on the rather bloated "Mail" library.

 This particular Gem aims to be as small as possible, comes with only HTTParty as a dependency and doesn't do anything else besides sending Emails.
-The latter is a feature.
+This means that if you're looking for a way to verify Emails or to get your send quota you should probably look somewhere else.

 ## Installation